The People Principles

 A bias for action is a good thing.
 But the action should be done WITH people and not to them or despite them.
 If you’re going to implement anything that affects anyone, gather a group of co-creators.

 A workplace full of do-as-you’re-told clones would be so easy to manage.
+And so boring.
+And so pathetically unsuccessful.
 Look for and leverage those precious differences in yourself and your colleagues.
 As long as you have meaningful goals in common, you’ll achieve uncommon success.

 If you want to shape the workplace culture, become a raging gossip of good news.
 Look for real-life examples of employees serving each other and their customers.
 Then tell those stories over and over.

 When someone tries to engage you in conversation, be conscious of your reaction.
 In a hectic work environment, it’s easy to be dismissive.
 Listening to someone is the greatest respect you can offer an individual.
-Take the time to open your ears, your mind and heart.
+Take the time to open your ears — and your mind and heart.